The stream of happenings, come and go irresistibly, around and above you, and that which give balance to face them steadily is PRAYER

 • Pujya Swamiji along with his blessings suggests that Parents can recognize their children and reward them

-• Optional: Parents may audio-record their children chanting and send the recordings to their respective chapter coordinators.
+• Optional: After the Recitation participation, Parents may AUDIO-record (separately and not during the call) their children chanting and send the recordings to their respective chapter coordinators.
 Please name the audio-record as NumberSchoolGrade-FirstName-LastName-chapterinitials (example 1-firstname-lastname-cm for Chinmayam first graders, 1-firstname-lastname-cs for Chinmaya Somnath first graders, 1-firstname-lastname-fd for Frederick Chapter first graders )

 |Recitation Scoring||Judges will not score for the Recitation|

 |Results||List of Participation Names and Categories will be uploaded in the CMWRC website.
 Voice Recordings will also be uploaded to the website.|

 |Awards||Trophies for the children will be given after the Balavihar session reopens|